publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch36/m__us_usc_t33_s2201.md

 >         “(1) a major modification has been made to the content of the report that requires additional analysis for the Secretary to make a final decision on the report;

->         “(2) amounts have not been appropriated to the agency under this Act \[see Tables for classification\] or any other Act to carry out the report; or
+>         “(2) amounts have not been appropriated to the agency under this Act or any other Act to carry out the report; or

 >         “(3) additional information is required from an entity other than the Corps of Engineers and is not available in a timely manner to complete the report by the deadline.